NinerBull/tRP3_RPNameInQuests/README.md

 * `TRP3RPNameInQuests.API:ReturnRPName(renameFullName)` - Returns the character's currently chosen Quest Text RP Name.
 If `renameFullName` is `true`, it will give the full RP Name (Title + First Name + Last Name)
 * `TRP3RPNameInQuests.API:ReturnRPRace()` - Returns the character's currently chosen Quest Text RP Race.
 * `TRP3RPNameInQuests.API:ReturnRPClass()` - Returns the character's currently chosen Quest Text RP Class.
-* `TRP3RPNameInQuests.API:ReturnRPNameUnit(unit, withTitle)` - Returns a string with the unit's RP Name, or their regular name if they do not have a TRP3 profile. `unit` should be a valid unit ID, e.g. `player` or `target`.
+* `TRP3RPNameInQuests.API:ReturnRPNameUnit(unit, withTitle)` - Returns a string with the unit's RP Name, or their regular name if they do not have a TRP3 profile. `unit` should be a valid unit stringID, e.g. `"player"` or `"target"`.
 If `withTitle` is `true`, it will also provide the target's RP Title.

 * `TRP3RPNameInQuests.API:RPNameRename(textToRename, renameFullName)` - Returns a string, replacing the character's OOC Name with their chosen Quest Text Character Name.
 If `renameFullName` is `true`, it will search for the full RP Name (Title + First Name + Last Name).
 * `TRP3RPNameInQuests.API:RPClassRename(textToRename)` - Returns a string, replacing the character's OOC Class with their chosen Quest Text Class Name.